-IT policies and procedures provide clear information to everyone in your organization regarding IT.
+IT policies and procedures provide clear information to everyone in your organization regarding the use of computers and devices.
 IT policies are designed to counter threats and manage risks while ensuring efficient, effective, and consistent operations.

-Define IT policy components (purchase and installation policies).
-Device, Web, Email, and Social Media Acceptable Use Policy.
-IT security – physical security, network security, cyber security and audits. data security.
-Policy Enforcement and Sanctions.
+3. Define IT policy components (purchase and installation policies).
+These can include Device, Web, Email, and Social Media Acceptable Use Policies, as well as IT security policies that consider physical security, network security, cyber security and audits, and data security.

 4. Consider policy enforcement methods and sanctions.